Accenture/reactive-interaction-gateway/README.md

 After this you should see "Hi, Alice!" popping up in the other window! :tada:

-Note that for posting the message we've used another port---that's the _internal_ port running RIG's API.
+Note that for posting the message we've used a different port---that's the _internal_ port running RIG's API.
 While the external port (4000) can be exposed to the internet, the internal one (4010) is meant to be used by your back-end services only.

 ## Feature Summary